Get,

 Introduction

-Health is wealth and all of us deserves the right to good health.
+Health is wealth and all of us deserve the right to good health.
 Health is a positive concept that not only means freedom from diseases but also includes the feeling of well-being.
 Keeping this in mind, yoga has been introduced at the school level to teach healthy habits and a sustainable lifestyle from a young age.1

 Yoga has its primary establishments in India.
-It is a form of science accepted worldwide, including the western countries.
-Yoga aims at developing strength, endurance and stamina at a physical level and empowers concentration and mindfulness at the mental level.1
+It is a form of science accepted worldwide, including the Western countries.
+Yoga aims at developing strength, endurance, and stamina at a physical level and empowers concentration and mindfulness at the mental level.1

 Yoga teaches several asanas or postures.
 Here, we bring one such asana called Bakasana.
-Let’s read more about the Bakasana benefits, techniques and much more.
+Let’s read more about the Bakasana benefits, techniques, and much more.

 What is Bakasana?

 Bakasana comes from a Sanskrit word in which ‘Baka’ means ‘crane’ whereas ‘asana’ means pose or posture.
 The final position of this asana replicates a crane; hence, it is called the crane pose.
-Bakasana, or the crane pose yoga, is an arm balancing pose as it exerts more pressure on the arms and wrist.
-Bakasana benefits may release negative emotions like stress, anxiety and depression out of the body.
+Bakasana or the crane pose yoga, is an arm balancing pose as it exerts more pressure on the arms and wrist.
+Bakasana benefits may release negative emotions like stress, anxiety, and depression out of the body.
 It may create a sense of awareness in the body to maintain stability and focus.1–3

 Bakasana variations may include Parsva Bakasana pose.
 In this asana, ‘Parsva’ means side and Bakasana means crane pose.
 Hence, also called the side crane pose.
 Parsva Bakasana yoga is classified as an intermediate level of yoga and it involves twisting and balancing on the arm.
-It is similar to the Bakasana pose as both arms are in front but unlike crane pose, both legs are extended on one side.3
+It is similar to the Bakasana pose as both arms are in front but unlike the crane pose, both legs are extended on one side.3

-How to do it?
+How to Do It?

 Bakasana is classified as an intermediate arm balance yoga pose.
 You may practice Padmasana (cross-legged sitting pose) as one of the Bakasana preparatory poses.2,3 Bakasana steps are listed below: